n8willis/opentype-shaping-documents/images/devanagari/devanagari-svg-image-generation-log.md

 ## 3.1 `locl`

-> Note: Noto Devanagari has a 'MAR' locl feature.
+> Note: Noto Devanagari has 'NEP' and 'MAR' locl features.